flass/agrogenom/pipeline/README.md

 done
 ```

 In a second step, leaf block events from different genomes referring to the same evolutionary (duplication, transfer) events are aggregated into an "ancestral block event".
+Because the compatibility of member events is not transitive across connected leaf blocks, some leaf blocks must be split and recomposed to reach a consistent assignation of leaf blocks to ancestral blocks (see a schematic representation of the [ancestral block building algorithm][figancblockalgo]).

 ```bash
 # this is done in one sequential job